Yemen: Airstrikes leave dozens dead

 Earlier this month, US Secretary of State John Kerry called for all sides to "move to the negotiating table" after diplomatic talks in London.

-The Defense Military has blamed the Saudi-led coalition for the airstrikes, calling them the latest in a wave of nearly a dozen airstrikes that have targeted prisons.
+The Houthi-controlled Defense Ministry has blamed the Saudi-led coalition for the airstrikes, calling them the latest in a wave of nearly a dozen that have targeted prisons.

-The Houthi rebels claim those airstrikes have killed hundreds of inmates.
-However, the Saudi-led coalition has yet to confirm if they launched any operations in the area on Saturday.
+The Houthi rebels say those strikes have killed hundreds of inmates.
+The Saudi-led coalition hasn't confirmed if it launched any operations in the area Saturday.

-The United Nations has referred to the Yemeni conflict as a "humanitarian catastrophe."
-UNICEF and other aid agencies have warned that millions of Yemeni people are on the brink of "mass starvation."
+The United Nations has called the Yemeni conflict a "humanitarian catastrophe."
+UNICEF and other aid agencies have warned that millions of Yemeni people are on the brink of mass starvation.